aminrj/aminrj.github.io/_posts/2024-07-29-kafka-Kubernetes-Grafana-deployement.md

 Note here that the name of the namespace must match otherwise Prometheus Operator won't scrap any resources we deploy.

-### Create the PodMonitor objects for Kafka resources
+### Create the podmonitor objects for Kafka resources

 In order to tell Kafka CRDs to expose Prometheus metrics, we must create the PodMonitor objects for the metrics we want to monitor: